willywairagu/local_dev/README.md

 A simple ETL project that fetches 10 records and loads them into a postgres database representing our data warehouse.

-The Purpose of this simple project is to help on setting up a local development environment for future data projects using Docker.
+The Purpose of this simple project is to help on setting up a local development environment for future data projects using Docker

 ## Pre-requisite